 - KIDS live lessons focus on a playing a song.
 Regardless of your level or age, you'll be able to take something away from every single lesson.
 For technique and a more traditional piano method, we recommend students also use their free enrollment in Klopol Piano Academy, where skills and classical training are emphasized.
 Most of our students are between the ages of 7 and 16.

 - BEGINNING level lessons assume you have never heard of a piano before.
 You don't know the notes, the beats, how to read music, nothing.
 The key to the beginners lessons is to ask a lot of questions.
 Since it's a beginning lesson, all questions are game.
 No questions are too dumb.

 - INTERMEDIATE level lessons are geared toward people who haven't had much, if any, formal training, but have played songs on the piano well enough to impress at least a couple friends.
 You don't have to be good at reading music or knowledgable about music theory, but again - ask questions!
 Everybody will be at a slightly different level - some a little above but many a little below, so if you don't understand something, ask it on behalf of that other confused student who is too chicken to ask.

 - EXPERIENCED students have been playing for a while and are mostly looking for a new influence, some accountability, and to fill in some of the gaps they missed along the way.
 An experienced student is known by most of their friends as a "pianist" and has other musician friends too.

-- Log on at the time of the lesson you want to take (Beginners on Mondays, Intermediates on Tuesdays, and Experienced on Wednesdays).
+- Log on at the time of the lesson you want to take

 - Take your computer/iPod/tablet to your piano.